Please view these information tabs to learn more about replacing the Jauch Clock Movements.

 Jauch 77 Clock Movement

 The obsolete Jauch PL77 clock movement will have a mark of PL77 or just 77 and some other numbers on the back plate.
 The Jauch clock company is out of business but there is one of equivalent quality to fit in.
 Its not plug and play, there are some things required to do.
-Added weight to the chime side, new hands, new top hook, all easy things.
+New hands, new top hook, all easy things.
 These small parts come with the new movement.

 Special note for triple chime units